 Creativity in kids is a hugely important part of their development.
 Self-expression is not only therapeutic but it promotes self-esteem, helps to hone motor skills, encourages experiment and above all provides a much-needed break from academic subjects.
 From those early scribbles through to the GCSE coursework, your children produce a lot of artwork over the years and that can add up to a lot to keep, let alone find space for.
 So should you keep every single “masterpiece”, keep a select few of special ones or bin the lot?
+If you keep it, what do you do with your children’s artwork?

 Asking a few mums at school, the vote is definitely split.
 Some absolutely couldn’t see the point in keeping anything, others just kept some and me, well I am in the ‘keep everything’ camp.
 I have never been able to throw them away.
 Even with my eldest son, who is 22 next week, I still have everything in folders in stored away.
 Yes, it does take up a lot of space but there is something special about seeing their ability change from those early scribbles to recognisable shapes and beyond.
 (I do admit to recycling the odd model as they are really difficult to store.)